pantson/pantson-cerberusx-imagefilter/README.md

 + Inital release

+# License

+Free to use.
+Use at your own risk.

 ## Class ImageFilter

 The ImageFilter module provides simple support for applying various image filters to your gfx.